awslabs/aws-well-architected-labs/Cost/Cost_Fundamentals/100_4_Billing_Analysis/Lab Guide.md

 ## 1. View your AWS Invoices <a name="view_invoices"></a>
 At the end of a billing cycle or at the time you choose to incur a one-time fee, AWS charges the payment method you have and issues your invoice as a PDF file.
-You can view these invoices through the AWS console.
+You can view these invoices through the AWS console, which will show summary information of all usage and cost incurred for that one off item, or billing period.

 1. Log into the console as an IAM user with the required permissions, go to the billing dashboard:
 ![Images/AWSInvoice0.png](Images/AWSInvoice0.png)